nonsugarless/webp-converter/README.md

 # API

-Also you can use this package as functions.
+Also you can use this as Node.js functions.
  ```
 import { convertAll, watch, clean, cleanAll } from '@nonsugarless/webp-converter';